North Carolina Capital Area Metropolitan Planning Organization: Governance

-The TAC typically meets on the third Wednesday of each month from 4:00 pm–6:00 pm in Raleigh, NC.
-The TCC typically meets on the first Thursday of each month from 10:00 am – 12:00 pm in Raleigh, NC.
+The TAC typically meets on the third Wednesday of each month from 4:00 pm–6:00 pm in Cary, NC.
+The TCC typically meets on the first Thursday of each month from 10:00 am – 12:00 pm in Cary, NC.

 Staff

-NC CAMPO has a staff of 20 positions.
-Chris Lukasina serves as the Executive Director.
+NC CAMPO has a staff of 24 positions.
+Chris Lukasina serves as the executive director.

 Funding

 NC CAMPO receives its funding through the US Department of Transportation, NC Department of Transportation (NCDOT) and through local match from member municipalities.